ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

      - 'kty', with value 4 (Symmetric).

      - 'alg', with value the identifier of the AEAD algorithm used in the security group.
-The value is taken from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.
+The value is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.

      - 'Base IV', with value the Base Initialization Vector (Base IV) to use in the security group with this group key.